 Appeal for laptops for disadvantaged children in Horley.

 Martin Saunders has set up this appeal.
-He has already delivered some laptops that he has refurbished to be given to local disadvantaged school children and young people.
+He has already delivered donated laptops that he has refurbished to be given to local disadvantaged school children and young people.
 If you or your business have a laptop that you don’t need any more Martin will be glad to receive it.

 Martin explains how the appeal works: